 Where can you Check the Windows Autopilot Sync status with Intune Service?

-You must log in to the MEM Admin Center (Intune) portal and navigate to:
+You must log in to the Intune Admin (Intune) portal and navigate to:

 1. Devices ->Enroll Devices -> Windows Enrollment